 We use the median or other percentile travel time, rather than the mean, because it can handle travel times that are infinite or undefined (for example, because the only route to a particular destination uses a bus that stops running before the end of the time window).
 For more details, please see Conway, Matthew Wigginton, Andrew Byrd, and Marco van der Linden (2017).
 “Evidence-Based Transit and Land Use Sketch Planning Using Interactive Accessibility Methods on Combined Schedule and Headway-Based Networks.”

-Assuming service operates with perfect schedule adherence, the time percentile can be interpreted as how inclined travelers are to adjust their departure time based on transit schedules.
-Low time percentile values imply travelers are flexible and can start their journeys at times that minimize their waiting and overall travel time, which is appropriate for passengers accustomed to relying on schedules (e.g. commuter rail riders).
+Assuming all transit service operates in accordance with fully specified timetables, the time percentile can be interpreted as how inclined travelers are to adjust their departure time based on transit schedules.
+Low time percentile values imply travelers are flexible and start their journeys at times that minimize their waiting and overall travel time, which is appropriate for passengers accustomed to coordinating their activities with published transit schedules (e.g. commuter rail riders).
 Higher time percentile values are appropriate for passengers who expect “turn-up-and-go” service (e.g. users in dense areas with frequent service).

-We assume passengers have perfect information about all schedules in the system and that they choose routes to minimize their total travel time.
-We also assume that passengers can board all vehicles, so we do not account for denied boardings due to vehicles or facilities that are inaccessible to people using wheelchairs, crowding, etc. Some routes may have frequencies/headways defined, but not explicit timetables, which can introduce uncertainty into results.
-Our routing engine (called R5) mitigates this uncertainty by simulating feasible timetables for all headway-based routes.
+Conveyal's routing engine allows you to understand this uncertainty by simulating feasible timetables for all headway-based routes.
 For example, if the Red Line is set to depart Airport Station every ten minutes, without explicit timetables, one simulated timetable could include departures at 7:00, 7:10, 7:20…, and another simulated timetable could include departures at 7:02, 7:12, 7:22… The number of simulated schedules parameter in the analysis settings determines how many simulated timetables are used, rounding up to an integer number of schedules per minute in the departure window.
+For more details on this parameter, see our recent paper ("Half-(head)way there").

 Consider travelers with the following hypothetical journey: